Michael Jackson Seen Buying Jewelry For James Safechuck In 1989 Video Footage

 During the film, Safechuck claims that Jackson would take him jewelry shopping and allow him to try on jewelry, pretending that his small hand was the same size as the fictional woman MJ was buying the lavish gifts for.

-James Safechuck also claims that he and Michael Jackson held a mock wedding ceremony in the singer’s bedroom, where they exchanged vows and Michael gave him a gold wedding ring with a row of diamonds on it.
+James Safechuck also claims that he and Michael Jackson held a mock wedding ceremony in the singer’s bedroom where they exchanged vows and Michael gave him a gold wedding ring with a row of diamonds on it.

 James even showed the ring, which he still had in his possession, during the documentary, revealing that he and Michael eventually became like a “married couple.”